oracle-livelabs/apex/manage-offensive-behavior/lab-1-provision-adw/provision.md

-# Get started - Configuring the prerequisites
+# Provision and Setup the Environment

 ## Introduction